Connected Machine agent prerequisites

 Supported environments

-Azure Arc-enabled servers support the installation of the Connected Machine agent on physical servers and virtual machines hosted outside of Azure.
-This includes support for virtual machines running on platforms like:
+Azure Arc-enabled servers support the installation of the Connected Machine agent on physical servers and virtual machines hosted outside of Azure, including on platforms like:

 - VMware (including Azure VMware Solution)